Nada Miletić: Career

 Miletić worked at the National Museum of Bosnia and Herzegovina throughout her career.
 As an archaeologist she established the study of the Migration Period and Early Slav period in Bosnia and Herzegovina, expanding the collections held by the museum.
 As a medievalist, she worked on the history of medieval jewellery and art, and had a particular focus on the medieval tombstones known as stećak.
 As part of the 75th anniversary celebrations of the museum, one of the special exhibitions made showcased Miletić's work on medieval jewellery.

 Miletić wrote the chapter on Bosnia in the Early Middle Ages for Kulturna istorija Bosne i Hercegovine od najstarijih vremena do pada ovih zemalja pod osmansku vlast, a foundational work that included contributions from historians of the region, such as, Alojz Benac, Đuro Basler, Borivoj Čović, Esad Pašalić and Pavao Anđelić.
 She was also an expert on bogomilism, a tenth century Slavic sect.
 As an excavator, she worked on many sites, including: the 800 graves from the Čipuljić site near Bugojno, at Glasinac, and worked on the site of Brijesnica, and led excavations at Gomjenica.

 Miletić died aged 78 in 2002.
 In her obituary, Lidija Fekeža described her as a member of "an exceptional generation of archaeologists".

-Legacy

-In 2016 Stećak was placed on UNESCO List of World Heritage.